Golf Odds: UK Guide to Betting Markets & Tips

 Step 5: Open Golf Markets

-Navigate to the golf section of your chosen sportsbook.
+Navigate to the golf section of your chosen betting site.
 Most operators allow you to filter by tournament, round, or market type.
 You might focus on outrights, round leader bets, or in-play shot-by-shot markets.
 Many platforms now integrate live scoreboards, shot tracking, and streaming for select events, allowing you to make more informed in-play decisions.

 Step 6: Place Your Bet